 1 Timothy 5:8 But if any provide not for his own, and specially for those of his own house, he hath denied the faith, and is worse than an infidel.

-Notice the attempted mixture of Hinduism, Christianity, Mysticism and Humanism.
-The "seeking perfection" and "vegetarian diet" relating to Hinduism, the "innate goodness" and "philosophic discussions" relating to Humanism and Mysticism, and the "Christian teachings" relating to Christianity.
+Notice the attempted mixture of Christianity, Humanism, and Hinduism.
+The "seeking perfection" and "vegetarian diet" relating to Hinduism; the "innate goodness", Transcendentalism and "philosophic discussions" relating to Humanism, and the "Christian teachings" relating to Christianity.
+There was also a mystical aspect to Transcendentalism in general which was doubtless present at Fruitlands.
 We read in Galatians 5:9, A little leaven leaveneth the whole lump.
 This lump was mostly leaven!

-Louisa May Alcott also had associations that were not of good reputation from a Biblical perspective.
-Among the Alcott family's friends we find Ralph Waldo Emerson, Nathaniel Hawthorne, and Henry David Thoreau.
+Louisa May Alcott also had questionable associations.
+Among the Alcott family's friends we find Ralph Waldo Emerson, the leader of Transcendentalism in the U.S.; Nathaniel Hawthorne, author of dark, psychological romances; and Henry David Thoreau, another Transcendentalist, tax rebel and inspiration of anarchism.
 Emerson actually helped support the Alcott family by helping with housing.
 "Alcott first met Thoreau when she was just eight years old and living in Concord, where he was her teacher."
 (4) She wrote a poem entitled "Thoreau's Flute" after his death.
-The fact that the Alcotts had such men as these as friends indicates their taste for the ungodly.
-Their friendships were obviously not for the sake of the gospel.
-Louisa May Alcott and Ralph Waldo Emerson are both on lists of famous Unitarians(5) which was in keeping with her degenerate mind.
+The friendships of the Alcott family in these cases would obviously not tend to expose Louisa to wholesome or Christian ideals.

 Proverbs 20:11 Even a child is known by his doings, whether his work be pure, and whether it be right.

 How much more so a grown woman that wrote stories for children.